Moving to Wyoming

 There are a number of good educational institutes to choose from if you’re moving to Wyoming.

 Schools: Campbell County School District #1 serves approximately 8,400 students grades K-12, with several new school facilities.
-There is one High School, with a second one slated to open in 2017 under construction.
+There is two High Schools.
 In addition, there are two private schools that offer Christian based classes for grades K-12.

 Higher Education: Students moving to WY can attend the University of Wyoming in Laramie or Gillette College in Gillette.
 Other higher educational institutions include the University of Phoenix and the Institute of Business and Medical Careers in Cheyenne, and most cities have community colleges that offer for-credit courses.